ceh58/eds220-hwk4-repeat/README.md

 ## Acknowledgments

-Thank you to Professor Carmen Galaz-García (@carmengg on GitHub) for preparing the Landsat data and assigning this homework.
+Thank you to Professor Carmen Galaz-García (@carmengg on GitHub) for preparing the Landsat data and assigning this homework for EDS 220.